Our guide took us the most beautiful places on the Skarvheimen traverse

 Staffed cabins

 Staffed cabins serve all meals; breakfast, dinner and a picnic lunch which you make yourself from the breakfast buffet.
-Meals are excellent in both quality and quantity!
-Many have showers and electricity, either from the power grid or from a local generator.
+Meals are excellent in both quality and quantity.
+Almost all of them have showers and electricity, either from the power grid or from a local generator and you will be able to charge electrical items.
 They are very cosy and traditional in style and are just as comfortable as a rustic hotel.
 Staffed cabins are open only in certain seasons.

 Self-service cabins